SMU Scholar FAQ

-You can contact Dillon Wackerman, Digital Repository Librarian, at email@example.com for any questions or comments.
+You can contact James Williamson at email@example.com for any questions or comments.

-Who will determine what goes into the SMU Digital Repository?
+Who will determine what goes into SMU Scholar?

-Content from faculty, staff, and students may be placed in the Digital Repository, provided the material meets the criteria established by the Digital Repository Advisory.
+Content from faculty, staff, and students may be placed in SMU Scholar upon consultation with the Digital Repository Librarian.

-All parties who participate in the Digital Repository will need to abide by SMU's Computing and Communications Acceptable Use Policy, Copyright Policy, Responsible Conduct of Research Guidelines, and sign the applicable rights and release documents.
+All parties who participate in SMU Scholar will need to abide by SMU's Information Technology Acceptable Use Policy, Copyright Policy, Responsible Conduct of Research Guidelines, and sign the applicable rights and release documents.
 Repository staff assigned to the upload and/or approval processes will ensure that these documents have been submitted before making the work publicly available.

-What type of files can be presented in the Digital Repository?
+What type of files can be presented in SMU Scholar?

-Many types of document, image, video, and audio files, as well as collections of files, can be uploaded into the Digital Repository.
+Many types of document, image, video, and audio files, as well as collections of files, can be uploaded into the repository.
 Word and PowerPoint documents are automatically converted into .pdf files.
 Large, data-rich files will be compressed, whenever possible, before uploading.